 The Columbia Journal of European Law welcomes submissions in three different formats: academic articles, student notes, and blog posts for Preliminary Reference.
 Please click on the links to find out more.

-To ask questions about our submissions policy, please email the Head Articles Editor at firstname.lastname@example.org.
+If you have any questions about our submissions policy, please email the Editor-in-Chief, Lorenzo Paganetti, at firstname.lastname@example.org.

 We accept submissions from academics and practitioners alike.
 Current J.D. and LL.M. students may only submit to CJEL through our Student Notes and Preliminary Reference programs.
 We do not accept notes or articles from J.D. or LL.M. students at other schools, although we welcome blog submissions from them.
 Authors published inCJEL will each receive the following complimentary publications: (1) 25 bound, hard copy offprints of their articles and (2) two hard copies of the CJEL issue in which their article has been published.